sourcegraph/deploy-sourcegraph/README.md

 [![sourcegraph: search](https://img.shields.io/badge/sourcegraph-search-brightgreen.svg)](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph) [![master build status](https://badge.buildkite.com/018ed23ed79d7297e7dd109b745597c58d875323fb06e81786.svg?branch=master)](https://buildkite.com/sourcegraph/deploy-sourcegraph)

+## Important Notice

+🚨 The [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository is now the preferred and officially supported repository for deploying Sourcegraph on Kubernetes.

+All new Sourcegraph Kubernetes (without Helm) deployments should use the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository.
+Existing deployments will continue to receive security and critical bugfix updates in this repository for the time being.
+However, we recommend migrating to the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository for the best experience and to ensure you have the latest features and improvements.
+Please refer to the [migration docs for Kustomize](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize/migrate) for more information.

+Both repositories will be supported in parallel until further notice.
+All new changes and updates will be made in the [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) repository and sync'd to this repository when possible.
+We recommend using [deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s) for the most current deployment options.

+Please contact us at support@sourcegraph.com if you have any concerns or questions about this migration.
+Thank you!

+## Deploying

+Deploying Sourcegraph into a Kubernetes cluster is for organizations that need highly scalable and available code search and code intelligence.
+This repository contains documentation for creating, updating, and maintaining a Sourcegraph cluster.

-> 🚨 IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to check if any manual migrations are necessary.
+> IMPORTANT: When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to check if any manual migrations are necessary.
 >
 > The `master` branch tracks development.
 Use the branch of this repository corresponding to the
 > version of Sourcegraph you wish to deploy, e.g. `git checkout 3.19`.

-Deploying Sourcegraph into a Kubernetes cluster is for organizations that need highly scalable and available code search and code intelligence.
-This repository contains documentation for creating, updating, and maintaining a Sourcegraph cluster.

 For product and [pricing](https://about.sourcegraph.com/pricing/) information, visit [about.sourcegraph.com](https://about.sourcegraph.com) or [contact